jjmchew/jjmchew.github.io/JS211/02-studyNotes.md

 ## Side effects
+- a function *call* that does any of the following has side effects (WRRRMC):
+  - Reads / Writes to any data entity (file, network, console, keyboard, db, clock, mouse, random number generator, speakers, etc.) - anything outside the JS program
+  - Re-assigns a non-local variables
+  - Raises an exception
+  - Mutates the value of any object referenced by a non-local variable
+  - Calls another function that has (non-local) side effects

+- generally, consider whether a function will have side effects when used as intended
+  - e.g., no required arguments omitted
+  - e.g., function is passed the expected arguments
+  - e.g., all expected preparations are established (e.g., opening connections, etc.)

+- unexpected side effects are bugs
+- generally, functions should return a useful value OR have side effects, NOT BOTH
+  - exceptions might include user input or db - will have side effect, but also need to return a value

 ## Pure functions and side effects
+- pure functions
+  - have no side effects
+  - given the same arguments, always returns the same value during the function's lifetime (nothing else in the program influences the return value)

+- function lifetime: begins when function is created, ends when function is destroyed

 ## Naming conventions (legal vs idiomatic)
 - use camelCase for variable and function names